DuskoPre/LLM_Asking_Follow-ups/README.md

 Scaling: Load balancer and auto-scaling configurations

 The guide includes troubleshooting for common issues and provides multiple deployment options (local, Docker, cloud platforms).
 The GitHub Actions workflow automatically tests, builds, and deploys your changes when you push to the main branch.
+Would you like me to help you with any specific part of the setup, such as configuring the OpenAI integration, setting up the Docker environment, or deploying to a specific cloud platform?